Qualify for a mortgage

 What documents will I need to provide to be approved?

-Income documents including recent pay slip, employment letter will be required.
-In some situations you may need recent bank statements that show your payroll direct deposit.
+Income documents include recent pay slip and employment letter will be required.
+In some situations you may need recent bank statements that show payroll direct deposit.
 Other documents such as T4’s, T5’s, or T4A’s may also be necessary.
 If you are self employed you may be asked to provide 3 to 6 months business bank statements.
 This will help a lender to support the qualifying income.

 Appraisal is a requirement for mortgages with 20% down payment or more.
 Once you are approved we will order the appraisal for you, and it is the only upfront cost you will have.

 Identification documents are required.
 Generally 2 pieces with one having a picture ID.
 Health cards are not recognized as legal ID even though they are issued by the government.
 Valid passport, driver’s license, birth certificate, and credit cards are the more common one to use.

 Alternative or B Mortgage Solutions